Frameworks with coordinated edge motions: Abstract

 \section{Abstract}

-We develop a rigidity theory for bar-joint frameworks in Euclidean $d$-space in which specified classes of edges are allowed to change length in a coordinated fashion so that differences of lengths are preserved within each class.
-This is a tensegrity-like setup that is amenable to combinatorial ``Maxwell-Laman-type'' analysis.
+We develop a rigidity theory for bar-joint frameworks in Euclidean $d$-space in which specified classes of edges are allowed to change length in a coordinated fashion that requires differences of lengths to be preserved within each class.
+Rigidity for these coordinated frameworks is a generic property, and we characterize the rigid graphs in terms of redundant rigidity in the standard $d$-dimensional rigidity matroid.
+We also interpret our main results in terms of matroid unions.

-We describe the generic rigidity of coordinated frameworks in terms of the generic $d$-dimensional rigidity properties of the bar-joint framework on the same underlying graph.
-For any permissible number of coordination classes, this provides a polynomial-time deterministic algorithm for checking generic coordinated rigidity in the plane.
-For frameworks with one and two coordination classes, we also give Henneberg and Laman-type characterizations for generic coordinated rigidity in the plane.